-Revenue from real estate properties recorded in the statements of (loss)/income and comprehensive (loss)/income during free rent periods represents future cash receipts and is reflected in the balance sheets in the carrying value of real estate properties and recognized in the statements of (loss)/income and comprehensive (loss)/income on a straight-line basis over the initial term of the lease.
-The Trust accounts for stepped rents on a straight-line basis, which are reflected in the balance sheets in the carrying value of real estate properties, and recognized in the statements of (loss)/income and comprehensive (loss)/income on a straight-line basis, which are reflected in the balance sheets in the carrying value of real estate properties, and recognized in the statements of (loss)/income and comprehensive (loss)/income over the initial term of the lease.
+Revenue from real estate properties recorded in the statements of income/(loss) and comprehensive income/(loss) during free rent periods represents future cash receipts and is reflected in the balance sheets in the carrying value of real estate properties and recognized in the statements of income/(loss) and comprehensive income/(loss) on a straight-line basis over the initial term of the lease.
+The Trust accounts for stepped rents on a straight-line basis, which are reflected in the balance sheets in the carrying value of real estate properties, and recognized in the statements of income/(loss) and comprehensive income/(loss) on a straight-line basis, which are reflected in the balance sheets in the carrying value of real estate properties, and recognized in the statements of income/(loss) and comprehensive income/(loss) over the initial term of the lease.